PopularDemand/project_danebook/README.md

 [Deployed here.](the-danebook.herokuapp.com)

 ### Tour
 When you first visit, you will be prompted to register for the site or sign in.
 Feel free to make a new account or to sign in with the email **test3[at]test.com** and password **password**.
 If you sign in, you will have more immediate access to many user interactions of the site.
-(Note: test[0-9]@test.com are all available usernames.)
+(Note: test[0-9]@test.com are all valid emails.)

 If you choose to build a new account, fill out your profile on the next page.